PHPitiful/php-mini-framework/README.md

 can also make a framework.
 Maybe you can adapt it to what you need rather that using an out of the box bloated framework.

+## A Different Route

+Yeah, that was supposed to be funny.
 If you decide to hack this project for your next project's framework, you might note that you can simplify the routing by simply initializing the route array manually.
 You should take care to do this in an initializer method utilized by the constructor, as PHP does not support anonymous functions in class variables defined in the class.
 You can do it something like this:

 ```
 <?php